Skip to content

 Founder and CEO, Grokker

-That’s why I wrote It's Personal: The Business Case for Caring, because I believe the future of work isn't just about benefits packages, but about genuine human connection.
-The book explores what I call the Human Connection Movement™: the growing recognition that when employees feel connected to each other and valued by their organization, everything improves.
+In her book It's Personal: The Business Case for Caring, Lorna discusses how the future of work isn't just about benefits packages, but about genuine human connection.
+The book explores the Human Connection Movement™: the growing recognition that when employees feel connected to each other and valued by their organization, everything improves.

-As a speaker and thought leader, I discuss workplace wellbeing at high-profile conferences and in publications such as The Economist and Financial Times.
-I've been named an International Business Times "Social Capital" CEO, am a recipient of the Titan Woman in Business Award, contribute to Forbes, and my work has been featured in Bloomberg, Fast Company, Entrepreneur, SHRM, and Chief Learning Officer, among others.
+As a passionate leader, she is also a speaker and thought leader who discusses workplace wellbeing at high-profile conferences and in publications such as The Economist and Financial Times.
+She has been named an International Business Times "Social Capital" CEO, is a recipient of the Titan Woman in Business Award, contributes to Forbes, and her work has been featured in Bloomberg, Fast Company, Entrepreneur, SHRM, and Chief Learning Officer, among others.

 GR136 Headshots 2560x1440 Lorna Borenstein Book